Mosesite: Geologic occurrence

 Discovered in a mercury mine in Terlingua, Texas, mosesite has also been seen in Nevada and Mexico.
 Mosesite is a secondary mineral formed at low temperature in hydrothermal mercury deposits.
 The mercury ore at the mine in Huahuaxtla is aligned with ribs of brecciated limestone that formed along a shallow-angle fault plane.
 In the Huahuaxtla mine, this is due to the evidence of oxidized minerals.
 The portion of the mine in which the mosesite was found is thought to be a solution cavity in a zone of fractured limestone.
 Mosesite is never found in abundance in any of the known locations of its origin.
 Mineral associations include montroydite, calcite, gypsum, and at some localities native mercury.

 Structure

 Spinel twinning is a common occurrence in mosesite.
-Mosesite was found to have a unit cell with diamond type space lattice and the measured unit cube of Mosesite was approximately 9.44 nmx10^{−1} with additional forms {001}, {011}, {116}, {114}, and {112}.
+Mosesite was found to have a unit cell with diamond type space lattice and the measured unit cube of Mosesite was approximately 0.944 nm with additional forms {001}, {011}, {116}, {114}, and {112}.
 In Mexico, the mosesite was most usually found as octahedral crystals which were usually intergrown.
 Single crystals are rare.
 Mosesite has a similar structure to Millon’s base (Hg_{2}NOH•nH_{2}0).
 Mosesite consists of a three-dimensional framework of Hg_{2}N^{+} groups.
 The mercury atoms form linear sp bonds, while the nitrogen forms tetrahedral sp3 bonds, in a face-centered cubic lattice.
 The space group of mosesite is F*43m.